General

 How To Avoid Link Spamming

-While there is not much you can do to stop people from creating bad links to your website, aside from manually approving comments, there are steps you can take to get rid of them.
+While there is not much you can do to stop people from creating bad links to your website, there are steps you can take to get rid of them.
 First, you can work with an SEO agency like Miromind who will help you identify bad links.
 Once you have identified the bad links, your next step is to contact the person who put it there and request they take it down.
 This isn’t likely to work, but Google requires you to try it before they step in.
 You can also try reaching out to the hosting company and ask them to remove the links.

 Key Takeaways